 Wylde Swan is the world's largest topsail schooner, rebuilt in 2010.
-She will be a potential winner of Tall Ships Races, fitted out as a sail training vessel and crewed by sailors who have been professionally prepared to act as …
+A a potential winner of Tall Ships Races she is fitted out as a Sail Training vessel and crewed by sailors who have been professionally prepared to act as …

 Coming back to Britain.
 This trip will take you between two unique capital cities: Reykjavik in Iceland and Edinburgh in Scotland.
 Between the rugged fjords of Iceland and Scottish moorelands lies about 900 nautical miles of sea, which you will …

 Reykjavik Round Trip.
 Sail along the shores of Iceland in this beautiful 2-week journey.
 You will start and finish in Reykjavik, making for an easy transfer, and spend a great time on board visiting the island.
 The coastline of Iceland …